Our mission in a nutshell

 Seeing the lenses that shape our world, to change our world

-Worldviews as the entry point
+Worldviews as entry point

-Grounded in rigorous research
+Grounded in research

 Our work is developed through academic collaboration and substantiated by peer-reviewed publications.
 Our innovations — the empirically validated Worldview Test, the Human Democratic Capabilities Meta-Map, and the Stream of Consciousness dialogue practice — are both scientifically grounded and practically potent.

-Translated into concrete practice
+Translated into practice

 From theory we build tools people can use: the Worldview Test, the Worldview Journey transformative learning program, generative dialogue practices, and facilitator training.
 Each makes the lens portable and practical across contexts.